aletterayear/aletterayear/README.md

 ### 6. Monitor and Sell Tokens
 - Continuously monitor the value of the tokens created in Step 3.
 - Sell all tokens early once their combined value is sufficient to fund your operations for another **3, 11, or 69** years.
-- This action will initiate and allow for a Community Takeover (CTO).
+- Allow the community to takeover and run the token.

 ---